OpenCTI-Platform/opencti/docs/docs/administration/enterprise.md

 ## More to come

-More feature will be available in OpenCTI in the future.
+More features will be available in OpenCTI in the future.
 Features like:

 - Full text indexing of documents
 - Generative AI for correlation and content generation.